sebelga/gstore-node/README.md

 ```

 #### Delete()
 You can delete an entity by calling `delete(id, ancestors /*optional*/, callback)` on the Model.
-The callback has a "success" properties that it set to true if
-an entity was deleted or false if no entity where deleted.
+The callback has a "success" properties that is set to true if an entity has been deleted or false if not.

 ```
 var BlogPost = datastools.model('BlogPost');